-Every religious person, however, who reads the address of the new Pope, will understand that it is a protest against the fascist regime, even though it is made in a simple and quiet form.

-Fascism cannot have a "calm conscience" because a regime which breaks up and destroys the family and undermines peace between the nations has no conscience at all.
-The twenty-two million Catholics of Germany will apply the words of the Pope to a system which subordinates "the higher interests of the great human family" to the lowest interests and instincts of the imperialists who base themselves on racial conceit.
-The oppressed Austrian Catholics will say to themselves that instead of extending "brotherly, mutual help" German fascism attacked them with guns and bombs.
+Every religious person, however, who reads the address of the new Pope, will understand that it is a protest against the fascist regime, even though it is made in a soft and glossed-over form.
+Fascism cannot have a " calm conscience " because a regime which breaks up and destroys the family and undermines peace between the nations has no conscience at all.
+The twenty-two million Catholics of Germany will apply the words of the Pope to a system which subordinates " the higher interests of the great human family" to the lowest interests and instincts of the imperialists who base themselves on racial conceit.
+The oppressed Austrian Catholics will say to themselves that instead of extending " brotherly, help," mutual German Fascism attacked them with guns and bombs.

-We cannot engage in idle meditations as to what will be the future attitude of the Vatican in the great questions which concern the human race.
-We do not see, however, that this prevents us from openly declaring that we feel ourselves linked to the mass of religious people in the struggle for a real peace between peoples and for common action for the higher interests of the great human family.
-All clear-thinking workers and anti-fascists see before them the great task of working untiringly for the establishment of comradely relations with all religious-minded people and of convincing them that fascism is war, injustice, oppression, barbarism and against the interests of humanity; that every step in the direction of surrender to the fascist warmongers is fatal to the cause of peace and that all forces must be united in order to bring the warmongers to a standstill and to advance the well-being of humanity.
+Far be it for us to engage in idle meditations on what will be the future attitude of the Vatican in the great questions which concern the human race.
+We do not see, however, that this prevents us from openly declaring that we feel ourselves linked up with the mass of religious people in the struggle for a real peace between the peoples and for common action for the higher interests of the great human family.
+All clear-thinking workers and anti-fascists see before them the great task of working untiringly for the establishment of comradely relations with all religious-minded people and of convincing them that Fascism is war, injustice, oppression, barbarism, and against the interests of humanity; that every step in the direction of surrender to the fascist war-mongers is fatal to the cause of peace and that all forces must be united in order to bring the warmongers to a standstill and to advance the well-being of humanity.